Perform RampID Transcoding in BigQuery

 Metadata Table Columns and Descriptions

-The metadata table passes the required credentials, specifies the type of operation, and specifies the column names in the input table to reference for the original RampIDs, the domain to transcode to, and the identifier type.
+The metadata table passes the required credentials, specifies the type of operation, and specifies the column names in the input table to reference for the original RampIDs, the domain to translate to, and the identifier type.

 As long as the column names in the input table stay the same, the original metadata table can be reused for multiple operations.
 You only need to create a new metadata table if you change the column names in the input table.